r3dm1ke/re-cards/README.md

 - [ ] AI-assisted spaced repetition algorithm
 - [ ] ???

+### Keys & Development
+You will note that the `firestore.js` file contains keys to access the Firestore API.
+This is not a mistake, there is no point in concealing them as anyone can access them if you open the live website and look in the developer console.
+There are 2 sets of keys there: for production and development.
+Production is only allowed to operate on live domain, development only allowed to operate on `localhost`.

 ### Contributions
 This is an open-source project and any contributions are welcome.
 Feel free to open an issue is you find a bug, or a pull request to fix it.
 For feature requests,